exoplatform/exo-documentation/docs/PersonalApplications.rst

 Edit your profile
 ~~~~~~~~~~~~~~~~~~~

-To fill your profile, an edit icon is available on the following sections: About me, Contact Informations and Work Experiences.
+Use the edit icons to fill the various profile sections: About me, Contact Informations and Work Experiences.

     .. note:: After making changes, click **Save** or **Cancel** to respectively save or ignore them.